disentcorp/disentpy/docs/_build/html/_sources/index.rst.txt

 Auth and Envs
 =====================

-This section details how to request keys for application authentification as well as facilities for selecting which environments data is coming from (local/dev/prod, etc..).
+This section details how to request keys for application authentication as well as facilities for selecting which environments data is coming from (local/dev/prod, etc..).

 .. _keys_section:

-Authentification keys
+Authentication keys
 ----------------------

 .. _publickey@disent.com: mailto://publickeys@disent.com